LoyolaChicagoBooks/unoapi/source/18-dpcpp/dpcpp.rst

   :lineno-start: 65
   :lines: 3-15

-We’ll see shortly how to write the data-parallel version of this algorithm in DPC.
+We’ll see shortly how to write the data-parallel version of this algorithm in DPC++.

 The Platform: Intel oneAPI/Khronos SYCL
 ---------------------------------------

-The `SYCL standard <https://www.khronos.org/sycl>`_ defines high-level abstractions for parallel computing using modern C, in an effort by Khronos to influence the ISO C standard to support heterogeneous computing.
+The `SYCL standard <https://www.khronos.org/sycl>`_ defines high-level abstractions for parallel computing using modern C++, in an effort by Khronos to influence the ISO C standard to support heterogeneous computing.
-`Data-Parallel C(DPC) <https://spec.oneapi.io/versions/1.1-rev-1/elements/dpcpp/source/index.html>`_, a part of Intel’s oneAPI standard, is an implementation of SYCL.
+`Data-Parallel C++ (DPC++) <https://spec.oneapi.io/versions/1.1-rev-1/elements/dpcpp/source/index.html>`_, a part of Intel’s oneAPI standard, is an implementation of SYCL.
 Intel provides remote access to various types of accelerator hardware, including GPUs and FPGAs, through its `DevCloud program <https://www.intel.com/content/www/us/en/developer/tools/Dev\-Cloud/overview.html>`__.

 Device Selection and Task Queues
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A typical DPC program starts with the selection of one or more accelerator devices based on criteria of varying specificity.
+A typical DPC++ program starts with the selection of one or more accelerator devices based on criteria of varying specificity.
  In our exemplar, the user can choose between running the code on the host CPU and an available accelerator:

 .. literalinclude:: ../snippets/snip-UnoAPI-main-parallel-devices.tex